hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_firewall_policy.html.markdown

 * `mode` - (Optional) The CDN FrontDoor Firewall Policy mode.
 Possible values are `Detection`, `Prevention`.
 Defaults to `Prevention`.

--> **NOTE:** When run in `Detection` mode, the CDN FrontDoor Firewall Policy doesn't take any other actions other than monitoring and logging the request and its matched CDN FrontDoor rule to the Web Application Firewall logs.
+-> **NOTE:** When run in `Detection` mode, the CDN FrontDoor Firewall Policy doesn't take any other actions other than monitoring and logging the request and its matched CDN FrontDoor Rule to the Web Application Firewall logs.

 * `redirect_url` - (Optional) If action type is redirect, this field represents redirect URL for the client.